RBEGamer/AtomicChess/src/src_buildroot/README.md

 #### QT5

 The most important library is the QT5 framework.
-The UserInterface of the ATC_OS is based on QT5 with the QuickControls II extention, so a QT Version > 5.7 is needed to enable this feature.
+The userinterface of the ATC_OS  called ATC_UI is based on QT5 with the QuickControls II extention, so a QT Version >=5.7 is needed to enable this feature.
 Buildroot supports the QT5.6 LTS version and the latest QT5.12 version by default.
 So here we have simply to enable the QT5 packge with all extetion packages.

 ![QT_PACKAGES_SELECTED](./documentation_images/buildroot_qt_backages.png)

 After enabling the QT5 packge, buildroot automaticly enabled EGLFS as grahpics backend.
 The backend is needed to enable application to render and show graphics on the screen.
 EGLFS is able to make use of the GPU for graphics acceleration and is needed by the QT5 QuickControl II Extention to render animations.

-QT5 alone is able to use other graphics backend too, for example the directfb. the directfb is the simplest graphics backend provied by the linux system, and it can be used for very simple applications.
+QT5 alone is able to use other graphics backend too, for example the directfb. the directfb is the simplest graphics backend provided by the linux system, and it can be used for very simple applications.

-??
-WHAT IS AGRAPIC BACKEND ??
+#### WHAT IS AGRAPIC BACKEND
-??
-IMAGE OF ALL SELECTED PACKAGES ??

 * `Target Packages -> Graphic -> QT5`, enables QT5, with the QT5_BASIC package.
-Use the `Return` Key to access all QT5 packages.
+Use the `Return-Key` to access all QT5 packages.
 * `Target Packages -> Graphic -> QT5 -> Default Graphic Plattform (ELGFS)`, set the default graphic backend to ELGFS for Hardware Graphics Acceleration.

-The `Default Graphic Plattform (ELGFS)` entry is important to check, if its not set, the ATC_UI Application will not start.
+The `Default Graphic Plattform (ELGFS)` entry is important to check, if its not set, the ATC_UI application will not start.
 The setting sets a environment variable called `QT_QPA_PLATFORM`, which tells the QT5 application to use the ELGFS backend.

 #### SSH